A B C D E F G H I J K L M N O P Q R S T U V W X Z

 System classification

-The classification of a system is the highest classification of information which the system is authorised to store, process or communicate.
+The classification of a system is the highest classification of data which the system is authorised to store, process or communicate.

 System of National Significance